sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

     "button[0]quick_reply[1]payload": ""
  ```

-Below is an example of sending a template with a quick reply button at index 0 and two URL buttons at index 1 and 2 respectively.
-The template have also one header and one body
+Below is an example of sending a template with three quick reply buttons The template also have one header and one body parameter.
-parameters.

-The template name is *interactive_template* available for *en* language code.
+The template name is *interactive_template_quick_reply* available for *en* language code.

 Conversation API POST `messages:send`